 What is a First-Page Critique?
-You may bring a first page with no name for a possible random critique in a Comprehensive or on Friday evening at the Regional Conference, or at a Mid-Year Workshop.
-For the Regional Conference, please do not submit the same page for Friday night if it was already critiqued in a Comprehensive.
+You may bring a first page with no name for a possible random critique in an Intensive, on Friday evening at the Regional Conference, or at a Mid-Year Workshop.
+For the Regional Conference, please do not submit the same page for Friday night if it was already critiqued in an Intensive earlier in the day.

 What are Boot Camps?
-Every September, SCBWI-Florida holds day-long workshops in various locations and on various topics for a minimal fee.
+Usually in September, SCBWI-Florida holds day-long workshops in various locations and on various topics for a minimal fee.
 Check our website and Facebook pages for information on times, places, topics, and registration information in August.

 What does PAL stand for?
 Published and Listed.
 You are a PAL member if your publisher is listed on this page: https://www.scbwi.org/list-of-pal-publishers/

 How can I get up-to-date information on events?
 There are several ways to keep up to date with SCBWI-FL.
 Please visit our website frequently, subscribe to our Facebook and Twitter pages, “like” our new SCBWI Florida Facebook Page, and read our email blasts and regular newsletters with info on member successes, new agents, etc. Send your good publishing news to email@example.com if you would like it announced in the newsletter.